Special Initiative: Healthy Places NC

 Working Together so Rural Communities Thrive

-Healthy Places NC works to improve the health of residents in some of our state’s most rural and under-resourced counties.
+Healthy Places NC works to improve the health of residents in some of our state’s most rural and vibrant yet under-resourced counties.

 Why rural communities?

-They're home to abundant natural resources, yet poor health outcomes.
+They’re home to deeply-committed residents experiencing inadequate health outcomes.

 Many rural areas have rich soil, deep manufacturing roots, and committed local residents.
 Yet, many residents in these communities are less likely to have access to health services and have a lower life expectancy than their urban neighbors.
 That’s why we work together so rural communities can thrive.